MadaRent/.github/profile/README.md

 # Mada Rent

-> A centralized rental listings platform for Madagascar

 ## What is Mada Rent?

 Mada Rent is a web application designed to simplify the process of finding and listing rental properties across Madagascar.
 By aggregating scattered Facebook Group posts and offering direct property-owner listings, it provides a single, reliable source for renters and landlords alike.